Actindo-AG/Documentation/EDI/UserInterface/01_Exports.md

 **LIST Exporter definition sources**

-The *Exporter definition sources* view contains a LIST view that lists all exporter definition sources you want to use to perform the attribute mapping.
+The *Exporter definition sources* view contains a LIST view that contains all exporter definition sources you want to use to perform the attribute mapping.

 - ![Refresh](../../Assets/Icons/Refresh01.png "[Refresh]") (Refresh)
     Click this button to update the list of exporter definitions.